Code-Institute-Submissions/JoseParra28-quiz-game-final-project_DecResub/README.md

 The second feature is the personalize banner, where the tittle, hero image, game rules and timer can be easily found.
 I have created my own tittle by creating a hero image using blender (A 3D software), i wanted to make the tille fun and appealing to the eye.
-I have called this game the way i did was because of a personal it means a lot to me.
-As I am changin career from a pastry chef to software developer i wanted to incorpora these two thing together.
-(Cake) I too it from my pastry chef days, the closing tags have the meaning that i have closed that chapter of my life and the exclamation mark comes from the moment you type (!) when starting a new HTML file which means a new beginning.
+I have called this game the way i did was because of a personal level it means quiet a lot to me.
+As I am changing career from a pastry chef to software developer i wanted to incorporate these two thing together.
+The name (</Cake!>) was inpired by my pastry chef days, the closing tags represent the closure of that chapter of my life as i am no longer a pastry chef and the exclamation mark represent the moment you type (!) when starting a new HTML file which means, new beginning to the software world.

 ## Timer
 I have incorporated a timer to make this game more challenging.